- Sewer Service Rate Increases

 - SEND AN E-MAIL to firstname.lastname@example.org

-Q31: If enough property owners protest the proposed rates, does that mean the rates would not be increased?
+Q12: If enough property owners protest a proposed rate increase, does that mean the rates would not be increased?

 A. Yes.
 If written protests against the proposed sewer service charge rates are presented by a majority of owners of parcels affected, the District will not approve the charge.

 Q13: What is the required form that protests must take?